-We've aleady told you how can get the most out of your trampoline workout, but today we're looking at understanding and maximising your exercise routine.
+We've already told you how can get the most out of your trampoline workout, but today we're looking at understanding and maximising your exercise routine.

 Whether you’re looking to boost your jumps to greater heights, get yourself musically motivated or engage in a tough personal training challenge, there's an app to help you.

-If you want a detailed analysis of your bouncing capabilities, My Jump - Measure your jumps can provide it.
+If you want a detailed analysis of your bouncing capabilities, My Jump trampoline app can be useful.

 This is all crucial information when determining your strength and fitness level.

-It can also track a number of users, so your friends and family can get in on the action and compete to see who is the ultimate trampoline bouncer!
+It can also track the number of users, so your friends and family can get in on the action and compete to see who is the ultimate trampoline bouncer!

 When the songs are specifically chosen to match your pace and movement, you feel more motivated to go that extra mile.